Prospects of SETI by small size optical telescopes: Main Consideration

 where $N_0$ is the initial number of probes, $f$ is the emission frequency normalized by the factor $f_0$, given by \citep{probe1}

 where $\kappa$ is the fraction of the probe's size, where the hydrogen particles are captured and throughout the paper we assume $\kappa = 0.1$.
 It is evident that the radiation pattern covers the whole range of electromagnetic spectrum but with different efficiency.
 For optical telescopes one should focus on the visible light, with frequencies in the following interval $(4-8)\times 10^{14}$ Hz.
 One of the interesting features of Eq. (\ref{flux}) is that the spectral flux diminishes at discrete values of frequencies: $f_k = \pi k f_0$, which might be considered as one of the significant fingerprints of existence of von Neumann probes.
-For one considers Type-2.x civilisation, then if $N_0 =100$ from Eq. (\ref{flux}) one can straightforwardly show that the spectral flux corresponding to the same wavelength as in the previous cases, $\lambda = 725$ nm, is of the order of $10^{-15}\; erg\ s^{-1}\; cm^{-2}$ , which when substituted into Eq. (\ref{Dm}) instead of $B_{\nu}(T)$ leads to the maximum distance of detection of the order of $18$ pc.
-As it is clear from the expression of the spectral flux, it is very sensitive to velocities.
-In particular, considering two more cases of velocities $\beta = 0.05; 0.1$ for the values of the maximum distance one obtains respectively $D_m\simeq 570$ pc and $D_m\simeq 5.7$ kpc indicating high efficiency of monitoring of the sky.
-In the similar way, for Type-3.x civilizations examining three different cases of velocity $\beta = (0.01; 0.05; 0.1)$ one obtains the following maximum distances $0.57$ Mpc, $57$ Mpc, $570$ Mpc respectively.
-An important fingerprint of von Neumann self-replicators is the exponential growth of spectral flux (see Eq. \ref{flux}), characterised by the time-scale, $\tau^{\star} = \tau/\ln 2$, which is of the order of several years, indicating that the process of flaring of a certain region of space might be observed in a realistic time-scale.
+Considering Type-2.x civilisation with $N_0 =100$ one can straightforwardly show from Eq. (\ref{flux}) that at the end exploration of the spherical nebula with radius $1$ pc, the spectral flux corresponding to the same wavelength as in the previous cases, $\lambda = 725$ nm, is of the order of $3\times 10^{18}\; erg\ s^{-1}\; Hz^{-1}$ ($\beta = 0.05$), which when substituted into Eq. (\ref{Dm}) instead of $B_{\nu}(T)$ leads to the maximum distances of detection of the order of $40$ pc if $m = 8$ and $60$ pc for $m = 9$.
+In the similar way, for Type-3.x civilizations, for the same velocity one obtains $1.7$ Mpc.
+An important fingerprint of von Neumann self-replicators is the exponential growth of spectral flux (see Eq. \ref{flux}), characterised by the time-scale, $\tau^{\star} = \tau/((1-\alpha)\ln 2)$, which is of the order of $3.6$ yr, indicating that the process of flaring of a certain region of space might be observed in a realistic time-scale.
+One should also emphasise that the net effect of the glow will have a diffusive character, potentially affecting the sensitivity.